KateK1/KateK1/README.md

 # Hi there! 👋

-- I’m a data analyst with engeneering background.
+- I’m a data analyst with 2 years of experience and with engeneering background.
 Here you can find my projects.
 - I love data exploration and any sort of automatisation

 - 🖥️ I’m working with Python (pandas, numpy, scipy, seaborn, plotly, scikit-learn, etc.), SQL, Tableau